ThreeDotsLabs/watermill/tools/mill/README.md

 #### Adding/Removing subscriptions

-The CLI tool allows to create/remove subscriptions for Google Cloud Pub/Sub.
+You can use `mill` to create/remove subscriptions for Google Cloud Pub/Sub:

 ```bash
 mill googlecloud subscription add -t <topic> <subscription_id>